phenomen/mastra-translation-framework/README.md

 ## Costs

-A full lozalization of 250-page PDF using `gemini-3.6-flash` costs about $5 with $1.5 for OCR and $3.5 for AI translation.
+A full localization of 250-page PDF using `gemini-3.6-flash` costs about $5 with $1.5 for OCR and $3.5 for AI translation.

 > Datalab OCR provides $10-20 free credits a month, so you really only have to pay for your AI provider.